Nick Sibbeston

-Nick G. Sibbeston (born November 21, 1943) is a Canadian retired politician, serving from 1985 to 1987 as the fourth premier of the Northwest Territories.
+Nick G. Sibbeston (born November 21, 1943) is a retired Canadian politician, serving from 1985 to 1987 as the fourth premier of the Northwest Territories.

 Sibbeston was a Senator representing the Northwest Territories from 1999 until 2017, when he resigned on his 74th birthday, a year prior to reaching the mandatory retirement age.
 He was also a Member of the Legislative Assembly in the Northwest Territories representing Mackenzie-Laird from 1970 to 1975 and from 1979 until 1991.

 Early life and career

-Sibbeston is from Fort Simpson, Northwest Territories.
+Sibbeston is Métis from Fort Simpson, Northwest Territories.
 Considered a residential-school survivor, he attended residential schools in Fort Simpson, Providence, Inuvik, and Yellowknife.
 He went on to attend the University of Alberta, where he graduated with Bachelor of Arts and Law degrees.

 Career

 Territorial politics

 In 1970, Sibbeston was elected to a four-year term on the North West Territorial Council, after which he was defeated by William Lafferty in the 1975 Northwest Territories general election.

 He was re-elected in the 1979 general election and would continue to be a Member of the Legislative Assembly until 1991.
 During his second term in the Legislative Assembly, Sibbeston was elected to serve in the Executive Council (cabinet).

 In a 1981 incident, Sibbeston was thrown out of the territorial legislature for throwing a cup of coffee at Peter Fraser, the speaker of the legislature, during an intense debate.

 He would serve six years in Cabinet until he was elected to serve as the fourth Premier of the Northwest Territories from 1985 until 1987.